writethedocs/www/docs/conf/portland/2025/cfp.rst

 **Process over tooling**

-We tend to avoid talks about specific tools, which often turn into marketing pitches or tutorials.
+We avoid talks about specific tooling, which often turn into marketing pitches or tutorials.
 We would much rather hear about process, culture, data, people, or the metaphysical side effects of spending your life thinking about docs.

 **Audience awareness**